M-erb/gale.js/README.md

 ## To do:
 * Auto refresh to webpack process
-* Built site should end up in a "/build" dir instead of still in "/public"
+* Built site should end up in a "/build" directory instead of still in "/public"
 * Finish "Preconfigured settings" "SERVER" in .env file to actually do what it says it does

 # ChromeDev